MayoCalc / Blog / Finance

 Emergency Fund vs. Paying Off Debt

-The practical answer: build a $1,000 starter emergency fund first, then attack high-interest debt aggressively, then build the full 3-6 month fund.
-The logic is that without even a small buffer, any unexpected expense during your debt payoff journey goes right back on the credit card, undoing your progress and demoralizing you.
-The $1,000 buffer prevents that cycle.
+But math isn't the whole story.
+Here's what actually works: build a $1,000 starter emergency fund first, then attack the debt, then build the full fund.
+The reason is practical.
+Without any buffer at all, the first unexpected expense during your debt payoff goes right back on the credit card.
+You're running uphill on a treadmill.
+The $1,000 breaks that cycle.

-Once you have the starter fund, focus on high-interest debt using either the avalanche method (highest interest rate first, mathematically optimal) or the snowball method (smallest balance first, psychologically motivating).
-See our guide on paying off credit card debt for a detailed breakdown, and use the Credit Card Calculator to model different payoff strategies.
+Once the starter fund is in place, throw everything at high-interest debt.
+Avalanche method (highest rate first) is mathematically optimal.
+Snowball method (smallest balance first) is psychologically motivating.
+Either works if you stick with it.
+Our guide on paying off credit card debt breaks down both approaches, and the Credit Card Calculator lets you model different payoff strategies.

 How Long Will It Take?